The OG Diet

 The reason for this is that daily fasting not only lowered my circulating insulin levels, but it also helped reset my insulin sensitivity.
 High levels of insulin will cause the kidney to retain excess salt and water.

-As noted above, I went from a peak of 148 lbs down to approximately 138 lbs in the span of one month.
+As noted above, I went from a peak of 148 pounds down to approximately 131 pounds in the span of a few months.

 This of course has meaningful implications for decreasing systemic inflammation as insulin resistance is highly inflammatory thanks to the release of various inflammatory immune cells.